marc514/apollo/docs/README.md

 Apollo documents contain the following folders:

 - **[Quick Start Guide](quickstart/README.md)** - A hardware and software guide to setting up Apollo, segregated by versions.
+> 20200331fromMarc:have used it for some time
 ---
 - **[Technical Tutorial](technical_tutorial/README.md)** - Everything you need to know about Apollo.
 Written as individual versions with links to every document related to that version.
+> 20200331fromMarc:learning start point from here
 ---
 - **[Demo Guide](demo_guide/README.md)** - A guide to setting up Apollo should you not have the Hardware necessary for Setup.